malaktayeh/recyclees/README.md

 - Run locally
 Make sure that you have the key dependencies (Python 3, pip, Flask, SQLAlchemy) installed!

-1. Fork or copy this repository.
+1. Fork or copy this repository
 2. Create a virtual environment (not required, but recommended)
 3. Create a Postgres Database
 4. Open your terminal and run `pip install -r requirements.txt`
 5. In your terminal export the location of your local database: `export DATABASE_URL:postgresql://postgres@localhost:5432/<INSERT DATABASE NAME>`
+6. In your terminal, export TOKEN (since there is no frontend yet, feel free to ask me for an Auth0 bearer token)
-6. To run the server, execute `export FLASK_APP=api.py` following `flask run --reload`
+7. To run the server, execute `export FLASK_APP=api.py` following `flask run --reload`

-## Roles / API Permissions
+## Roles / API Permissions / Authentication
-The API has three different roles:
+The API has three different roles which have been set up with the help of [Auth0](https://auth0.com/ "Auth0's Homepage"):
 1. Admin
 2. Donor
 3. Donees